 About Anders Griffen

-Anders Griffen is a musician from Brooklyn, New York, playing drums (and sometimes trumpet) with original songwriters and instrumentalists, and with innovative dancers and choreographers, blending various genres of music from folk and jazz to rock and R&B. On some 40 records, and numerous concerts across the States and abroad -- including appearances at Lollapalooza, Primavera Sound, the End of the Road Festival, and a Peel session on BBC Radio 1 -- Anders has performed with jazz musicians such as Frank Lowe, Bernard Santacruz, Roy Campbell Jr., Henry Warner, Joe Shepley, Victor Gaskin, Loren Stillman, and Tom Tallitsch, and songwriters and bands like Jeffrey Lewis, Diane Cluck, Regina Spektor, Kimya Dawson, The Bundles, Dufus, John Ludington, The Walkmen, Winterpills, Nathan Xander, Herman Düne, The Wave Pictures, Many Embers, Ish Marquez & Lonesome Crew, Paleface, Elisa Flynn, Kjersti Kveli, Linda Draper, Barry Bliss, and others like John Cartwright, Dave McKelvy, Alex Tomaino, Conor Lyons, Norm Dodge, and a range of diverse musicians, artists, choreographers and dancers.
+Anders Griffen is a musician from Brooklyn, New York, playing drums (and sometimes trumpet) with original songwriters, instrumentalists, and choreographers, blending various genres of music from folk and jazz to rock and R&B. On some 40 records, and numerous concerts across the States and abroad -- including appearances at Lollapalooza, Primavera Sound, the End of the Road Festival, and a Peel session on BBC Radio 1 -- Anders has performed with songwriters and bands like Jeffrey Lewis, Diane Cluck, Regina Spektor, Kimya Dawson, The Bundles, Dufus, John Ludington, The Walkmen, Winterpills, Nathan Xander, Herman Düne, The Wave Pictures, Many Embers, Ish Marquez & Lonesome Crew, Paleface, Elisa Flynn, Kjersti Kveli, Linda Draper, Barry Bliss, and jazz musicians such as Frank Lowe, Bernard Santacruz, Roy Campbell Jr., Henry Warner, Joe Shepley, Victor Gaskin, Michael Marcus, Loren Stillman, Tom Tallitsch, and others like John Cartwright, Dave McKelvy, Alex Tomaino, Conor Lyons, Norm Dodge, and a range of diverse artists, musicians and dancers.

 Anders Griffen studied with Michael Carvin at the Michael Carvin School of Drumming, and with Ron Carter, Kenny Burrell, Joe Shepley, Jon Faddis, Dary John Mizelle, and informally with Charles Moffett, Alvin Fielder, Warren Smith, Grady Tate, and Richie Dean Pratt.
 He holds a BFA in Music Composition from SUNY-Purchase College and a Masters in Library and Information Science from UCLA.